andrewacashner/hearingfaithms/chapters/notes/notes-ch3.md

+Within the Spanish literary tradition of *conceptismo*, in which, under a single governing conceit, a poem may be read in two or more ways simultaneously, these metamusical pieces create a parallel discourse on music and theology by playing on the rich symbolic heritage of musical words and concepts.
+In the terms of Boethius, these pieces use *musica instrumentalis* to point beyond themselves to higher forms of music---to the *musica humana*, the harmony of body and soul, and of human society; *musica mundana*, the harmony of the planetary and astral spheres; and even beyond the material world, to the music of the *cielo Empyreo* (Empyrean or Heaven as oposed to *heavens* or sky).
+At that higher level, these pieces evoke the song of saints and angels, and even the mysterious harmonies of the Godhead: three persons in one Trinity, and the two natures of Christ as man and God.

 In an allegorical commentary on the liturgy, which was disseminated in manuscript and print versions across the Hispanic world---including copies in Puebla---Guillelmus Durandus called the whole time from the fall of Adam to the